Risk-Averse Stochastic User Equilibrium on Uncertain Transportation Networks: Risk Averse TSUE-Stochastic Programming (TSUE-SP)

 In applications where a feasibility threshold $\pi_{od}$ is specified (e.g., a travel-time budget), $\mu_{od}$ can be interpreted as the endogenous reservation cost consistent with demand $q_{od}$, or $\pi_{od}$ may be calibrated to match $\mu_{od}$ at equilibrium.

 Using \eqref{eq:cvar_ru_system}, \eqref{eq:ra_tsue_B2} is equivalent to the following single-level convex program:

-\begin{proposition} Under the normalized certainty equivalent, Approaches~B1 and~B2 are equivalent at the level of single-level convex reformulations and induce the same equilibrium conditions. \end{proposition} \begin{proof}{Proof.} The proof can be found in Appendix~\ref{app: prop10}. \end{proof}
+\begin{proposition} Suppose that, for every link $a\in A$ and every scenario $s=1,\ldots,S$, the scenario-dependent link travel-time function $t_a^s(x_a)$ is continuous and nondecreasing in $x_a\ge 0$.
+Let $\theta>0$, $\alpha\in(0,1)$, and $0\le \lambda\le \alpha$, so that the effective mixing weight defined in \eqref{eq:effective_weight} satisfies $\bar\lambda(\alpha,\lambda)\in[0,1]$.
+Then Approaches~B1 and~B2 have the same unique optimal path-flow solution. \end{proposition} \begin{proof}{Proof.} The proof can be found in Appendix~\ref{app: prop10}. \end{proof}

 \begin{proposition} The mathematical program in~\eqref{eq:slcp_B1} and ~\eqref{eq:slcp_B2} can be solved as a regular TSUE/SUE problem with auxiliary variables for the CVaR representation. \end{proposition} \begin{proof}{Proof.} The proof can be found in Appendix~\ref{app: prop8}. \end{proof}